Disability Discrimination Act

-When is an adjustment a reasonable one?
-This is the most important question and also the hardest to answer.
-It all depends on the circumstances.
+Deciding on when an adjustment is a reasonable one depends on the circumstances.
 What is reasonable in one situation may not be reasonable in others.
-The primary aim of the duty is to allow people with disabilities to get work, stay in work or return to work.
-So, an important consideration will always be whether a proposed adjustment will help to achieve that goal.
-But there are a number of other factors that may need to be taken into account too.
+The aim of the duty is to allow people with disabilities to get work, stay in work or return to work.
+An important consideration is whether a proposed adjustment will help achieve that goal but there are other factors that may need to be taken into account too.

 You can play an active role in discussing these arrangements with your employer.
 You might also want to encourage your employer to speak to someone with expertise in providing work-related help for people with disabilities, such as an occupational health adviser.

 Issues for you both to consider include:

 - how effective will an adjustment be